-Recruiting is a multi‑step human endeavor that can be improved dramatically by smart Emerging Technologies & Automation .
+Recruiting is a multi‑step human endeavor that can be improved dramatically by smart Emerging Technologies and Automation .
 Artificial intelligence (AI)—ranging from natural‑language processing (NLP) to predictive modeling—offers solutions that reduce friction, lower costs, and create a more equitable experience for both recruiters and candidates.
 In this article, we dissect the technology, illustrate real‑world deployments, and present a roadmap that organizations can follow to make AI an integral part of their talent‑acquisition strategy.

 1. Why AI Matters in Talent Acquisition